KhadijaBashirr/coffee-shop-assessment/README.md

 4. Start the server
    ```
-   rails server
+   rails s -p 3001
    ```

-The API will be available at `http://localhost:3000`.
+The API will be available at `http://localhost:3001`.